Open Accessibility Menu

 "The majority of infections that we experience in day-to-day life such as colds, influenza, sore throats, sinus infections, coughs and bronchitis are mostly due to viruses, so it's actually a rare instance that you need an antibiotic" states Dr. Amie Meditz, Infectious Diseases Specialist at Beacon Center for Infectious Diseases.
 "Should your doctor determine you need an antibiotic, it is also important to use the most targeted antibiotic needed for your infection so that the potential for bacterial resistance is minimized."

-According to the Center for Disease Control, prescribing the right antibiotic at the right time, in the right dose, and for the right duration can help prevent antibiotic resistance, protects patients from unnecessary side effects and helps ensure these life-saving medicines will be available for future generations.
+According to the Centers for Disease Control and Prevention, prescribing the right antibiotic at the right time, in the right dose, and for the right duration can help prevent antibiotic resistance, protect patients from unnecessary side effects and help ensure these life-saving medicines will be available for future generations.

 What can you do to help limit antibiotic resistance?